barryclark/jekyll-now/_posts/2015-08-17-Working-Toward-Bret-Victors-Learnable-Programming.md

 #### RealWorld™ Code

-An area left unexplored by "Learnable Programming" is running functions that accept complex parameters.
+An area left unexplored by Learnable Programming is running functions that accept complex parameters.
 This is problematic as most functions take parameters so they can manipulate them or do something interesting with them.
 Yet almost every single piece of literature we've encountered on live programming decided to ignore this.

 There's a huge difference between be able to provide a compelling visualization for: